UE2020/colorize/README.md

 # Colorize!
 A deep learning image &amp; video colorizer using Rust and libtorch.
+The model is a slightly modified pix2pix (Isola et al.)

 ## Training
 To initialize the model, you'll need to run `src/transform.py` and `src/model.py` to initialize the LAB<->RGB and pre-trained generator torchscripts, respectively.